dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

-// TODO: redirect to appendix for full list of columns This dataset was chosen due to its high usability score of 10 (calculated by Kaggle) and relative small but sufficient size, which is important to reduce topic modeling time to meet this #text(hyphenate: false)[project]'s time constraints.
+// TODO: redirect to appendix for full list of columns This dataset was chosen due to its high usability score of 10 (calculated by Kaggle) and relative small but sufficient size, to reduce topic modeling time to meet this #text(hyphenate: false)[project]'s time constraints.
-Furthermore, the dataset does not contain duplicate samples or missing values, reducing the effort needed for cleaning the data.
+Furthermore, the dataset does not contain duplicate samples or missing values, reducing the effort needed for data cleaning.
 // TODO: cite dataset
 // https://www.kaggle.com/datasets/tariqsays/chatgpt-twitter-dataset